Higher-order derivatives of first-passage percolation with respect to the environment: Variance decomposition

-In dimension $d\geq 2$ this last quantity can be bounded by a constant, and is, therefore, negligible and dominated by the second term.
-This proves the first of the two bounds in \eqref{eqn|convolutedTalagrand}.
+In dimension $d\geq 2$ this last quantity is bounded by a constant $C'$ independent of $n$, which gives the additive constant in the first of the two bounds in \eqref{eqn|convN}.
 For the second bound, observe that $\|\partial_Mf\|_2^2$ satisfies